 London is a city of ghosts; you feel them here.
 Not just of people, but eras.
 The ghost of empire, or the blitz, the plague, the smoky ghost of the Great Fire that gave us Christopher Wren’s churches and ushered in the Georgian city.
 London can see the dead, and hugs them close.
 If New York is a wise guy, Paris a coquette, Rome a gigolo and Berlin a wicked uncle, then London is an old lady who mutters and has the second sight.
 She is slightly deaf, and doesn’t suffer fools gladly.

 A bit like some folks at Roam.

-While he could be a bit of a wanker, I liked his Adrian’s style and can’t wait to hear what he thinks about river Styx.
+While he could be a bit of a wanker, I liked AA’s style and can’t wait to hear what he thinks about his trip across the river Styx.

 Some things brought up in the NYT article that I have not visited and look interesting.

 It’s over.
 I finally got rid of our Mercedes CLA250 after it’s three year lease end.
 Multiple attempts by MB to get me into a new lease were rebuffed.